Sister of ex-NBA player charged with threatening witness

-NEW YORK (AP) - The sister of former NBA player Sebastian Telfair has been accused of threatening a witness who took the stand at his New York City gun-possession trial.
+NEW YORK (AP) - The sister of former NBA player Sebastian Telfair was accused on Monday of threatening a woman who testified against him at his New York City gun-possession trial.

-Octavia Telfair was charged on Monday in federal court in Brooklyn.
+Octavia Telfair was charged in federal court in Brooklyn with transmitting an interstate threat.
+There was no immediate response to an email seeking comment from her lawyer.

-The ex-basketball player was convicted last month of carrying loaded guns in his car in 2017.
-Prosecutors say that shortly after a jury found him guilty, his sister made threatening phone calls to a woman who had testified against him.
+Sebastian Telfair - a once highly touted point guard with a disappointing NBA career and a history of brushes with the law - was convicted last month of carrying loaded guns in his pickup truck.
+Witnesses included his estranged wife and a girlfriend.

-Sebastian Telfair was drafted in the first round in 2004 by the Portland Trail Blazers.
-He also played for several other NBA teams over his career.
+Shortly after the guilty verdict, Octavia Telfair made threatening phone calls to one of the witnesses in California, according to a criminal complaint that didn’t identify the alleged victim.
+The sister told the woman she either was “gonna die” or going to have to live with a “rearranged face,” the complaint says.

 Copyright © 2019 The Washington Times, LLC.